Hallotre/halloween-games/DEPLOYMENT_GUIDE.md

 1. Go to [Vercel Dashboard](https://vercel.com/dashboard)
 2. Click "New Project"
 3. Import your GitHub repository
-4. Configure environment variables in Vercel:
+4. **Configure environment variables in Vercel:**
+   - Go to Project Settings → Environment Variables
+   - Add each variable manually (don't use the vercel.json approach)
    - Copy all variables from `.env.local`
    - Update `NEXTAUTH_URL` to your production domain
 5. Deploy!